Sumitnaik22/pythoninternship/README.md

 # pythoninternship
-15 days of virtual training on python language
+15 days of virtual training on python language :: assignments and report